etherisc/gif-sandbox/README.md

 ## Deploy the "Hello World" Insurance Product

-Ensure that the DEV_GIF_REGISTRY variable in the `dotenv` file contains the right GIF registry address of the GIF instance where you want to deploy the "Hello World" insurance product.
+Ensure that the DEV_GIF_REGISTRY variable in the `.env` file contains the right GIF registry address of the GIF instance where you want to deploy the "Hello World" insurance product.

 ```bash
 cd $GIF_SANDBOX